 - 1 teaspoon smooth spicy mustard (Grey Poupon or Guldens are great)

 - salt and pepper to taste

-Place the butternut squash cubes on baking sheet and drizzle with extra virgin olive oil, salt and pepper.
+- Place the butternut squash cubes on the baking sheet and drizzle with extra virgin olive oil, salt and pepper.
 Bake for 20-30 minutes, or until tender and caramelized.

 As you'll note, I tend to make my vinaigrettes more of a 1 to 1 ratio, even a bit heavier on the vinegar.
 I find it adds more flavor and punch.
 Most vinaigrette recipes will call for 1 part vinegar to 3 parts oil (that tends to be a bit too bland and oily for me).
 However, if you're not a vinegar nut, change ratio as necessary.